© Crown copyright 2020

 1. Stay safe as a volunteer

+If you are providing voluntary services, you must follow the Government’s stay alert and safe (social distancing) guidance.
 If you do not follow this advice, you could put yourself at risk of infection, or risk spreading it to others.

 If you or someone in your household starts to show symptoms, or if you are at high risk of severe symptoms yourself, then you must stay at home.
-If you still want to help, you can donate to the National Emergency Trust.

 1.1 If you’re worried about someone’s health